zarif98sjs/innOcity/README.md

 ![](/Miscellaneous/ReadMe%20Files/home2.png)

 # Project Overview
 innOcity is a hotel booking platform designed using Oracle database and django framework.
-This website was built as our Database course project.
+This website was built as our Database course project CSE-216

 # Programming Language